Dynamic-Capital/Dynamic-Capital/docs/VERCEL_PROJECT_SETTINGS.md

   `package.json` scripts.
 If no script is defined—such as a bare Next.js installation—Vercel runs `next build` by default.
-- Dynamic Capital default: `npm run build` executes the orchestrated build that compiles the landing page and the Next.js app.
+- Dynamic Capital default: `npm run build` executes the orchestrated build that compiles the Next.js app and then exports the landing snapshot for CDN hosting.
 - Enable the Override toggle in Project Settings to supply a custom command for all deployments, or set `buildCommand` inside `vercel.json` to override a single deployment.